CS411DSO-SU25/cs411-academicworld-dashboard/README.md

   - **Widget 4:** Faculty Profile (edit/save actions)

 - **Why:**
-  Keeps data consistent across all storage backends—essential for an application that both explores and updates academic data.
+  Keeps data consistent across all storage backends essential for an application that both explores and updates academic data.

 - **Code Location:**
   - Update logic in the respective callback functions in `widget4.py` and `widget6.py`.